 Difficulty putting your shoes or socks on is a common sign of stiffness in your hip, especially if one foot is more difficult than the other.
 If this is an ongoing problem, you should speak with a specialist.

 If hip or groin pain is preventing you from walking normal distances for you, then speak to a specialist.

 For some, being able to walk comfortably to the postbox is sufficient.
 For others, not being able to complete a five-mile walk is unthinkable.
 It all depends on your lifestyle.

-If you can’t stand on your problem leg for longer than a minute – even with the support of a door frame or table-top for balance, then you might have a badly damaged hip.
+If you can’t stand on your problem leg for longer than a minute – even with the support of a door frame or table-top for balance, then you might have a problem with your hip.

 Most hip problems can be resolved without a full hip replacement.
 There is a range of treatments available, including physiotherapy, medication and hip resurfacing that may better address your symptoms.